MD-Anderson-Bioinformatics/BCBBuildDocs/Python/01_install/README.md

 Search the Dockerfile for "Requirements for MBatch Python install/setup".

-The first run block downloads Anaconda3 from anaconda.com and installs it locally to /home/bcbuser/conda.
+The first run block downloads Conda3 from MiniForge and installs it locally to /home/bcbuser/conda.
 The activate, init, and an initial update for conda are also done.

 Previous OS-level requirements are installed under the first step for R. Notably, express-generator, which is used to compile Python executables, has an unpatched critical vulnerability as of this writing - do not run this image exposed to outside world.